WELCOME TO THE LEAO LAB (A.K.A. CNP)

 SARA FREITAS

-BSc in Biology and MSc in Environmental Contamination and Toxicology (University of Porto)
+BSc in Biology; MSc in Environmental Contamination and Toxicology and PhD in Biology (University of Porto)

 DIANA SOUSA